Working with Site-to-Site VPN

 - ChangeIPSecConnectionCompartment

-- GetIPSecConnectionDeviceStatus: Use this operation to determine the status of the IPSec tunnels (up or down).
+- GetIPSecConnectionDeviceStatus: Use this operation to find the status of the IPSec tunnels (up or down).

 - GetIPSecConnectionDeviceConfig: Use this operation to get the configuration information for each tunnel.